Skip to content

 Giersberg warns against relying solely on isolation exercises:

 “Working only with isolation exercises is not enough.
 Without compound exercises, the foundation is missing.”
-Especially when it comes to load, isolated exercises quickly reach their limits: “With bicep curls, you can only move relatively light weights—that’s not enough in the long run to achieve real muscle growth.”
+Especially when it comes to load, isolated exercises quickly reach their limits: “With biceps curls, only relatively light weights can be moved–this is not enough in the long run to achieve real muscle growth.”

 The larger the muscle group, the more important complex exercises become, Giersberg emphasizes.

-“For the glutes, legs, back, or chest, you need compound exercises like squats or bench presses because you can work with significantly heavier loads.”
+“For glutes, legs, back, or chest, basic exercises like squats or bench presses are needed–because significantly higher loads can be worked with here.”

 Isolated exercises like dumbbell flys are useful but not sufficient: